-Copy Program Copy current program to internal clipboard Paste Program Paste internal clipboard to current program (either the full program, only the sound, or only the sequencer data) Init Program Initialize the current program Load Program Load a program file containing a patch to the Fury-800's current program (either the full program, only the sound, or only the sequencer data) Save Program Save the Fury-800's current program to a program file Load Bank Load a bank file containing 64 patches into the Fury-800 Save Bank Save the Fury-800's 64 patches to a bank file Select Startup Bank Select the bank file that should always be loaded when the Fury-800 is started Load Startup Bank Load the Startup bank file; can also be used to check what the current Startup bank is Unselect Startup Bank Unselect the current Startup bank MIDI Thru Set globally if MIDI data sent to Fury-800 should be sent through to its MIDI output (stored in configuration file) Ignore Program Change Set globally if MIDI Program Change data sent to the Fury-800 should be ignored (stored in configuration file) Reload Configuration Reload the Fury-800's configuration file Save Configuration Save the Fury-800's configuration file Show All Parameters Show or hide all parameter sliders of the Fury-800 Window Size Change the window size of the Fury-800 Save Window Size Stores the current window size to the configuration file so that it will be restored on the next loading of Fury-800 Check Online for Update When connected to the Internet, this function will check if a newer version of the Fury-800 is available at fullbucket.de Visit fullbucket.de Open fullbucket.de in your standard browser
+Copy Program Copy current program to internal clipboard Paste Program Paste internal clipboard to current program (either the full program, only the sound, or only the sequencer data) Init Program Initialize the current program Load Program Load a program file containing a patch to the Fury-800's current program: Either the full program, only the sound, or only the sequencer data.
+Save Program Save the Fury-800's current program to a program file Load Bank Load a bank containing 64 patches into the Fury-800 : Either from a FXB file, the original Poly-800 factory sounds, or the Fury-800 version 1.0 factory patches.
+Save Bank Save the Fury-800's 64 patches to a bank file Load SysEx Load a bank or a sequence from a MIDI System Exclusive (SysEx) data file (see Importing SysEx Data ) Select Startup Bank Select the bank file that should always be loaded when the Fury-800 is started Load Startup Bank Load the Startup bank file; can also be used to check what the current Startup bank is Unselect Startup Bank Unselect the current Startup bank MIDI Thru Set globally if MIDI data sent to Fury-800 should be sent through to its MIDI output (stored in configuration file) Ignore Program Change Set globally if MIDI Program Change data sent to the Fury-800 should be ignored (stored in configuration file) Reload Configuration Reload the Fury-800's configuration file Save Configuration Save the Fury-800's configuration file Show All Parameters Show or hide all parameter sliders of the Fury-800 Window Size Change the window size of the Fury-800 Save Window Size Stores the current window size to the configuration file so that it will be restored on the next loading of Fury-800 Check Online for Update When connected to the Internet, this function will check if a newer version of the Fury-800 is available at fullbucket.de Visit fullbucket.de Open fullbucket.de in your standard browser